cldf-datasets/barlowhandandfive/README.md

 ### Forms

 Words for the concepts 'five' and 'hand' in Austronesian languages have been collected from four datasets described in the [ContributionTable](cldf/contributions.csv).
-Since forms were aggregated at the language level (with forms for dialects taken as forms for the parent language) and across datasets, often more than one form per language and concept was attested.
+Since forms were aggregated on language level (with forms for dialects taken as forms for the parent language) and across datasets, often more than one form per language and concept was attested.
 If multiple forms were attested, one was chosen so as to maximize potential for colexification.
 In other words, the pair of forms selected for a language is the one closest to exhibiting full colexification (or, failing that, partial colexification).
 The decision was made so as to minimize "false negatives" (i.e., cases where there could appear to be *no* colexification of the two concepts, but only because there are, e.g., two synonyms for 'hand' in a given language and the particular dataset chose the "wrong" one).

 ### Features